 Though chest acne can be a frustrating experience for many, board-certified dermatologist Dr. Michele Green is here to help.
-Dr. Michele Green is an internationally renowned expert in treating stubborn acne, and acne scars, and has over 25 years of experience in dermatology.
-Dr. Green is consistently voted as one of the best doctors in New York Magazine, Castle Connolly, Super Doctors, and the New York Times.
-In her NYC office, she offers personalized treatment options for patients with even the most severe cases of acne.
-From choosing the correct skin care, over-the counter treatments, prescription medications, and in office lasers and light therapies, Dr. Green is here to help.
+Dr. Michele Green is an internationally renowned expert in treating stubborn acne, body acne, and acne scars, and has over 25 years of experience in dermatology.
+Dr. Green is consistently voted as one of the best doctors in New York Magazine, Castle Connolly, Super Doctors, and the New York Times for her dedication to her patients and expertise.
+In her private dermatology office in NYC, she offers personalized acne treatment options for patients with mild acne breakouts to the most persistent and severe acne.
+From choosing the correct skin care products, over-the counter treatments, prescription medications, and in office lasers and light therapies, Dr. Green is here to help.

 Acne, or acne vulgaris, is a very common condition characterized by blemishes on the skin, which can occur anywhere in the body that has oil glands, including the face, stomach, back, and chest.
-Chest acne is acne vulgaris that occurs on the chest when there is a build-up of sebum (or oil) on the skin.
-When excess oil combines with debris, such as dead skin cells, it can clog the hair follicles, leaving us with a swollen, irritated bump.
+Chest acne is acne vulgaris that presents as breakouts on the chest when there is a build-up of sebum (or oil) on the skin.
+When excess oil combines with debris, such as dead skin cells, it can clog the hair follicles, leaving us with a swollen, irritated pimple.
 Chest acne, just like facial acne, can appear in a variety of forms, including blackheads, whiteheads, and cysts.
-Acne is a condition that affects millions Americans each year and can continue beyond teenage pubescent years.
+Acne is, according to the American Academy of dermatology, the most common skin condition in the United States, that affects millions Americans each year and can continue beyond teenage pubescent years into adulthood.